jfvasconez/metronome_sandbox/README.md

 ## Usage
 The `metronome_scripts.py` script provides various functions for testing and generating events in the Metronome system.

-Here are the available commands that you can type into your console:
+Here are the available commands that you can type into your console from the root folder:

 - Generate a sample heartbeat event:
 ```bash